 Vatican II in 1962 was the beginning of several changes in the church.
 Father Baum guided the parish through several changes.
 About 1965 he had the altar turned around so that the priest would be facing the congregation as he said Mass.
 In 1968 he guided the parish in the formation of the first Parish Council.
 Norb Schachner was elected the first President of the Corpus Christi Parish Council.
 Several committees were also formed at this time including, but not limited to, a Worship Committee, a Board of Education and a Buildings and Grounds Committee.
 All committees reported to the Parish Council.
 Under Father Baum’s gentle and constant guidance, the parish continued to flourish.
 When he repairs that were accomplished, including the insulating and roofing the social hall and pitching the area over the kitchen, re-roofing the church, carpeting the church, pitching the roof of the school, not one dollar had to be borrowed.
 Father Birdsall has led this parish through example.

 In addition to the ongoing Building and Maintenance Fund the parish has conducted three major fund raising campaigns.
 The rectory fund generated enough fund and volunteer labor to build a $170,000.00 home in 1996 at a cost of about $130,000.00.
 (The old rectory was sold to Kevin & Carol Butler for $100.
 The Butlers moved the house to its present location on May Road in southern Door County.)
-When the new rectory was dedicated in 1996 Bishop Robert Banks suggested to Father Birdsall that he should not ask to be transferred for a good 30 years.
 The next fund drive was conducted to build an addition on the school.
 The addition joined the original school in the middle and extended to the east.
-The Birdsall Family, including Father Anthony Birdsall, his parents Laurence and Anna Birdsall, Rev. Richard Birdsall, and Dr. Benjamin & Florence Birdsall were major contributors.
+The Birdsall Family, including Fr.
+Tony Birdsall, his parents Laurence and Anna Birdsall, Fr.
+Richard Birdsall, and Dr. Benjamin & Florence Birdsall were major contributors.
 The parish family contributed the rest.
-The $500,000.00 school addition, which included new school new school offices, a Kindergarten Room, an Art Room, A Music Room and a Media Center, named the Birdsall Family Media Center, was dedicated in 1999.
+The $500,000- school addition, which included new school new school offices, a kindergarten room, an art room, and a music room, named the Birdsall Family Media Center, was dedicated in 1999.

-The third fund drive is still in its active stage.
-Funds raised have been and are being used to renovate Corpus Christi Church.
-The pastel-colored glass windows have been replaced with stained glass windows purchased from SS Cyril & Methodius Parish in Eaton.
+The third fund drive replaced the pastel-colored glass windows with stained glass windows purchased from SS Cyril & Methodius Parish in Eaton.
 That parish had been merged a few years earlier.
 The windows were resized for Corpus Christi and were installed in the church in June 2003.
 Earlier in the year the blonde pews were refinished to a rich brown oak, the carpet in the church were replaced, and new lighting was installed.

-In these past 100 years there have been three priest sons of the parish: Rev. Arnold Schinkten, O. Pream, and Rev. Arnold Schmidt, who are deceased, and Rev. Ron Columbo, who presently is pastor of three parishes: All Saints Parish, Denmark; Holy Trinity Parish, New Denmark; and St. James Parish, Cooperstown.
+In the past 100 years there have been four priest sons of the parish: Rev. Arnold Schinkten, O. Pream, and Rev. Arnold Schmidt, who are deceased, Rev. Ron Columbo, now a senior priest, and Fr.
+Quinn Mann.